-First chartered in 1978, Carolina Harmony Chorus is a women’s a cappella ensemble based in Raleigh.
-The award-winning group is part of Sweet Adelines International, a nonprofit organization of women who sing music primarily in the barbershop style.
+First chartered in 1978, Carolina Harmony Chorus is an a cappella ensemble based in Raleigh.
+The award-winning group is part of Sweet Adelines International, a nonprofit organization dedicated to singing primarily in the barbershop style.
 Carolina Harmony members come from a wide range of backgrounds, including from other countries; their ages range from the mid-20s through the mid-70s.
+Membership is open to women (including transgender women) and non-binary people assigned female at birth.

 The Choir of Saint Michael’s sings a broad range of music from the Renaissance to the finest choral works of modern composers, with a special emphasis on music from the English cathedral tradition.
 The choir requires singers with excellent music reading skills, and a voice that blends well with others.
-The choir sings a liturgy each Sunday, as well as Choral Evensong and concerts.
+The choir sings a liturgy each Sunday, as well as Choral Evensong and Sung Compline throughout the season.

 The Chancel Choir of Edenton Street United Methodist Church is committed to singing the very finest in sacred choral literature.
 In addition to leading in Sunday worship services, the choir also performs major works and concerts throughout the year.